 Since seborrheic dermatitis can look like other serious skin conditions, it’s important to see your doctor to get an accurate diagnosis and lock in a treatment plan.

-Seborrheic Dermatitis Diagnosis
+How to Treat Seborrheic Dermatitis

-Your primary care physician will ask you about your medical history and take a good look at your skin.
+In order to diagnose Seborrheic Dermatitis, your primary care physician will ask you about your medical history and take a good look at your skin.
 They might scrape off a tiny bit of skin to look at it further under a microscope, but don’t worry, it’s chill.

 Your doctor will do this to rule out other conditions that affect your skin, including: